 And though his sovereign calls,

 “I am a god of wine.”

-Li Bai and the others of his ilk can serve as a useful corrective to all of our talk of governments and philosophies and wars and emperors, a reminder that the larger part of all of our lives is made up of universal joys and sorrows that transcend the pedantic vagaries of history.
+Li Bai and the others of his ilk are figures worth keeping in mind in a book like this one, obsessed as it normally is with governments and philosophies and wars and emperors.
+They remind us that the larger part of the human experience is made up of universal joys and sorrows that transcend all those pedantic vagaries of history.
 Like Shakespeare, Li Bai is great because his verse captures the whole of life’s rich pageant.
 He understands the adolescent joys of new love:

 Wine of the grapes,